-Over the past two decades, drug testing has become an important safety concern to employers.
+Over the past two decades, workplace drug testing has become an important safety concern to employers.
 In a recent survey performed by the American Management Association, 80% of companies reported they test for substance abuse by employees and applicants.
-It is not only important that companies have their applicants tested for drugs, but it’s necessary company wide testing programs are managed in a consistent and compliant manner.
+It is not only important that companies have their applicants tested for drugs, but it is necessary company wide testing programs are managed in a consistent and compliant manner.

 - Substance Abuse Policy

 Establish a standard, mandatory drug screening policy for every employee in your company, from production employees to executives.
 As an employer it is your obligation establish a drug-free workplace.
 Substance abusers can cost your organization hundreds to thousands of dollars annually.
 U.S. Labor Statistics estimate that substance abuse in the workplace costs employers approximately $100 billion annually in lost time, accidents, health care and worker’ compensation costs.
 This figure the losses sustained as a result for theft and dishonest acts.

 - Medical Review Officer (MRO)

 The MRO is a licensed physician (M.D. or D.O.) who is an expert in drug and alcohol testing and the application of federal regulations.
 The Department of Transportation (DOT) require employers to have all “DOT” drug tests reviewed by an MRO, but it is also a best practice to have all “non-DOT” negative results reviewed by an MRO as well.

 For urine testing, create a policy of requiring applicants to visit the testing lab within 24 hours of notification.
 If an applicant is late or does not report within 24 hours of being instructed to take a drug test, it is a best practice to have them take a hair test instead of urine because most substances begin to dissipate 48 to 72-hours from use.
 A hair test will detect a substance that has been in the system for between approximately 5 to 90 days!